dekkerbobby/Private-Salesforce/README.md

-# Task to EmailMEssage README
+# Task to EmailMessage README

 In summary, the enclosed script can be run in the salesforce developer console to convert the emails logged in the Task object and migrate them to the new EmailMessage Object.